Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 Source: <https://github.com/thanos-io/thanos/tree/main/docs/components>

 ### Actions
+Description of actions: These are the steps that a project performs in order to provide some service
 <!-- These are the steps that a project performs in order to provide some service -->
 <!-- or functionality.
 These steps are performed by different actors in the system. -->
 <!-- Note, that an action need not be overly descriptive at the function call level. -->